 - The washer and dryer: Your washing machine is basically a bathtub for your dirty clothes and, like a bathtub, it collects dirt, grime and bacteria.
 If you don’t use hot water to clean your whites, towels and underwear, you’re also transferring that stuff to your dryer… as in, it’s probably full of e.
 Coli, too.
 Clean your washing machine and your clothes dryer at least once a month… more often if your children are still potty-training, or you have someone in your house who’s immuno-compromised.

 - Everything in your bathroom: True, it’s not as filthy as your kitchen sink, but it’s still gross.
 And I’m not just talking about the toilet, either.
 Every time the toilet flushes, water droplets fly into the air.
 When someone in your home has a gastrointestinal upset, that flush can spread illness-inducing germs up to 10 inches above the toilet… and those germs can be detected in the air as long as 90 minutes later.
 So next time you’re cleaning your bathroom, pay attention to the walls around and behind the toilet, and don’t forget to wipe down the toilet roll holder, too!

 - Your vacuum cleaner: Okay, this one surprised me at first, but the more I think about it the more it makes sense.
 Vacuums don’t just pick up dust (which, as we all know, consists largely of dead skin cells) and pet hair.
 We use them to clean up food crumbs, too.
 As a result, their brushes, hoses, belts and bags are great breeding grounds for all sorts of nasty things which, unless you have a HEPA filter on the vacuum exhaust, get spewed back into the air the next time you use the thing.
 Keep your vacuum clean and be sure to change the bags or empty the bin often.

-What other germy, filthy places in the house do you need to pay extra attention to?
+What other germy places in the house do you pay extra attention to?
 Share in the comments!